A scale-up is not a start-up

 A start-up is a little turtle on a clear path: reach the sea.
 Once it does, an ocean of opportunity lies ahead: which countries, market segments, new products to develop?
 Time to take strategic bets.

 Where and how to compete in the future and what to do to get there.

-- Going international: Selecting the right international markets to enter, selling direct at least initially, committing senior capacity to developing new markets
+- Going international: Selecting the right international markets to enter; Selling directly (at least initially); Committing senior capacity to developing new markets

 Example: Landlife & Sensoterra

 A great example of an impact scale-up making bold strategic moves, that joined the ScaleUpNation programs.
 The company has moved from providing the cocoon – a biodegradable water container to enable the growth of tree roots – into producing moisture probe systems and undertaking full scale land restoration projects.

 - Landlife undertakes large scale land restoration projects turning desert into forest.
 Sensoterra provides low-cost, wireless moisture probes.

 - Both companies are founded and led by Jurriaan Ruijs, an entrepreneur with a corporate executive background.